mlrun/mlrun/docs/serving/model-api.md

 - **data_url**: Option to load the `inputs` from an external file/s3/v3io/.. object.
 - **parameters**: Optional request parameters.
 - **inputs**: Inputs for a model, where each data point should be provided as a list.
 Each data point can be extracted from different features with varying types.
-For convenience, users can also pass a list of lists to enable batch processing.
   1. **Single Data Point Input:**
      - Accepts a list representing a single data point, which can include features of different types.
      - Example: `[feature1, feature2, feature3, ...]`